nickrwu/AQuA-RAT-FORM/README.md

 | Random Chance       | 0.333       | 0.200       | 1.000       | 0.200       |
 | Human Base (n=25)   | 0.747       | 0.596       | 1.000       | 0.596       |

 The fine-tuning process yielded substantial improvements in model performance metrics.
 The RoBERTa base model exhibited significant gains, starting with baseline metrics of 0.163 for F1-score.
-Further fine-tuning this model on the MathQA dataset elevated the F1-score and accuracy to 0.558.
-This represents a remarkable 250% increase in the F1-score from the base RoBERTa model, highlighting the effectiveness of our targeted modifications.
+Further fine-tuning this model on the MathQA dataset elevated the **F1-score** and **accuracy** to **0.56**.
+This represents a remarkable **250% increase** in the F1-score from the base RoBERTa model, highlighting the effectiveness of our targeted modifications.

 ## Conclusion
 The significant improvements observed in the machine learning model’s performance metrics following our interventions can be attributed to a deliberate strategy aimed at overcoming its initial shortcomings in dealing with the MathQA dataset’s inherent complexity.
 Enhancements in data preprocessing—aimed at better capturing the intricacies of mathematical statements and options—and a more tailored training regimen, focusing on targeted parameter tuning and efficient resource utilization, have collectively elevated the model's understanding and problem-solving capabilities.
 These strategic adjustments have led to better performance metrics, reinforcing the efficacy of our approach.